CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson6_Lab4_Deploy_Defender_for_Endpoint.md

 # Lab - Lesson 6 Lab 4: Harden and Investigate a Windows Endpoint with Built-in Security Tools

+### Estimated Timing: 2 Hours

 ## Lab Scenario

 You're a Security Operations Analyst working at a company that wants to harden its Windows workstations against common attacks and make sure analysts can investigate a device when something looks suspicious.
 In this lab you'll apply the same endpoint-security concepts a large organization uses — attack surface reduction, ransomware protection, host firewall configuration, and device investigation — but you'll do it using tools that are built into Windows.

-> **Where this lab runs:** You'll perform every step on the **WIN1 virtual machine** provided in your CloudLabs environment — a disposable, cloud-hosted lab VM you reach through your browser. **Do not use your personal computer.** Nothing in this lab touches your own device, and the WIN1 VM is reset after the course, so the safe test activities below have no lasting effect on any real machine.
+> **Where this lab runs:** You'll perform every step on the **WIN1 virtual machine** provided in your CloudLabs environment - a disposable, cloud-hosted lab VM you reach through your browser. **Do not use your personal computer.** Nothing in this lab touches your own device, and the WIN1 VM is reset after the course, so the safe test activities below have no lasting effect on any real machine.

-Because everything runs locally on that VM, there is **no cloud onboarding, no environment provisioning, and no waiting** for data to appear.
-Every command and setting in this lab takes effect immediately, so you can complete and verify the whole lab in one sitting.

-> **Important:** The lab virtual machines are used across different modules. **Save your virtual machines** when you finish.
-If you exit without saving, you may have to redo some configuration.

 ## Lab objectives